 echo _NODE END_

-Any commands defined in the in-file additional submit options field will be automatically added to these scripts right after the #!/bin/bash line (and before the line calling Matlab- or standalone- conn).
+When configuring HCP/Cluster settings, any commands defined in the in-file additional submit options field will be automatically added to these scripts as additional lines right after the #!/bin/bash line (and before the line calling Matlab- or standalone- conn).
 This can be used for a variety of purposes.
 Some job schedulers are able to automatically interpret configuration settings from these beginning lines: for example, adding the lines

 #$ -m ae